We are compiling all information on how the coronavirus situation affects our operations on this page.

 - Please use hand disinfectant

-- Please use gloves, if possible.
+- Please use gloves and a mask, if possible.

 - Wash your hands when you return home.
 There are no hand washing or toilet facilities for customer use at the stations.